 Distance: 75 miles

-An interesting side trip on your way to Shreveport is the Bonnie & Clyde Ambush Museum in Gibsland.
-Witness where America's most notorious gangsters came to their bitter end.
-Also, the Germantown Colony Museum in Minden is worth a stop.
-It tells the story of a small group of settlers that made their way into the isolated wilderness of north Louisiana in 1835 to establish a pure Christian community, their own "kingdom of heaven."
-It endured for 40 years and decendents of the colony still live nearby.
+If you want to take the scenic route to Shreveport, there are two interesting stops you can make.
+The first is the Bonnie & Clyde Ambush Museum in Gibsland.
+Witness the place where America's most notorious gangsters came to their bitter end.
+The next stop is Germantown Colony Museum in Minden.
+Learn about a small group of settlers that made their way into the isolated wilderness of north Louisiana in 1835 to establish a pure Christian community, their own "kingdom of heaven."
+It endured for 40 years and descendants of the colony still live nearby.

-Traditional Cajun and Creole cuisine, soul food/‘country cooking’ and Texas-style barbecue are all on the menus tonight and many of the local restaurants have live music at the weekends.
+Traditional Cajun and Creole cuisine, soul food, ‘country cooking’ and Texas-style barbecue are all on the menu tonight and many of the local restaurants have live music at the weekends.

 Distance: 189 miles